 Long-term overuse of drugs or alcohol actually hijacks the brain and controls emotions, motivation, and mood.
 Over time, these drugs replace the normal flow of dopamine and without them, the abuser loses motivation, feels sad or depressed, and is unable to function normally, both physically and mentally.
 They actually need a fix to get through the day and they look forward to feeling good again.

 Many people look down on addicts and alcoholics because they have never been in this situation and they don’t understand how it works.
 To say abusers can just stop taking drugs or drinking alcohol is almost like telling non-abusers to stop being happy.
 If it were that easy, they would be able to stop.
 But their brains have been rewired in a way that they actually need something to make them feel normal because they can’t do it alone.

 On a positive note, drug and alcohol treatment, psychotherapy, and medications can return most people to a state where dopamine functioning returns to normal again.
-Depending on the longevity and degree of usage and substance of choice, it can take time.
-It is always advised to work with a trained medical addictionologist instead of trying to recover alone.
+Depending on the longevity, degree of usage, and substance of choice, it can take time.
+Working with a trained medical addictionologist is always advised instead of trying to recover alone.
 Safe and effective recovery is possible.

 It’s important to note that very long-term or extreme overuse of drugs and alcohol can change brain structures and behavior, which may be irreversible.
 However, with treatment, the abuser can learn how to live with those changes of brain and behavior.
 Just as a person with paralysis can learn to live with his disability with proper treatment, so can a substance abuser.
 While many can live a quality life with treatment, they cannot be completely cured.
 For this reason, the sooner a person seeks treatment and overcomes their addiction, the better their chances are for a successful outcome.